-1. Dietary exposure from food and feed uses.
-Tolerances have been established (40 CFR 180.516) for the residues of fludioxonil, in or on a variety of raw agricultural commodities.
-Risk assessments were conducted by EPA to assess dietary exposures from fludioxonil in food as follows:
+- 1. Dietary exposure from food and feed uses.
+Tolerances have been established (40 CFR 180.535) for the combined residues of fluroxypyr, in or on a variety of raw agricultural commodities, including meat, milk, poultry and eggs.
+Risk assessments were conducted by EPA to assess dietary exposures from fluroxypyr in food as follows: - i.

-i.
 Acute exposure.
-Acute dietary risk assessments are performed for a fooduse pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1 day or single exposure.
-The Dietary Exposure Evaluation Model (DEEMTM) analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
-The following assumptions were made for the acute exposure assessments: For the acute DEEMTM analysis (version 7.72), published and proposed tolerances level residues were used.
-Default processing factors and 100% crop treated (CT) were assumed for all commodities.
+Acute dietary risk assessments are performed for a fooduse pesticide if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a one day or single exposure.
+The Dietary Exposure Evaluation Model (DEEM) analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
+The following assumptions were made for the acute exposure assessments: For the acute analysis, published and proposed tolerances level residues were used.
+Default concentration factors and 100% CT was assumed for all commodities. - ii.

-ii.
 Chronic exposure.
-In conducting this chronic dietary risk assessment, the DEEMTM analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide Continuing Surveys of Food Intake by Individuals (CSFII) and accumulated exposure to the chemical for each commodity.
-The following assumptions were made for the chronic exposure assessments: For the chronic DEEMTM analysis (version 7.73), published and proposed tolerances level residues were used.
-Default processing factors and 100% CT were assumed for all commodities.
+In conducting this chronic dietary risk assessment the DEEM analysis evaluated the individual food consumption as reported by respondents in the USDA 1989-1992 nationwide CSFII and accumulated exposure to the chemical for each commodity.
+The following assumptions were made for the chronic exposure assessments: For the chronic analysis, published and proposed tolerances level residues were used.
+Default concentration factors and 100% CT was assumed for all commodities.

 iii.
 Cancer.
-Fludioxonil has been put in "Group D"- not classifiable as to human carcinogenicity via relevant routes of exposure and therefore this risk assessment is not required.
+The Agency has classified fluroxypyr as "not likely" to be a human carcinogen, therefore this risk assessment is not required.

 2. Dietary exposure from drinking water.
-The Agency lacks sufficient monitoring exposure data to complete a comprehensive dietary exposure analysis and risk assessment for fludioxonil in drinking water.
-Because the Agency does not have comprehensive monitoring data, drinking water concentration estimates are made by reliance on simulation or modeling taking into account data on the physical characteristics of fludioxonil.
+The Agency lacks sufficient monitoring exposure data to complete a comprehensive dietary exposure analysis and risk assessment for fluroxypyr in drinking water.
+Because the Agency does not have comprehensive monitoring data, drinking water concentration estimates are made by reliance on simulation or modeling taking into account data on the physical characteristics of fluroxypyr.

-The Agency uses the Generic Estimated Environmental Concentration (GENEEC) or the Pesticide Root Zone/ Exposure Analysis Modeling System (PRZM/EXAMS) to estimate pesticide concentrations in surface water and SCI-GROW, which predicts pesticide concentrations in ground water.
-In general, EPA will use GENEEC (a tier 1 model) before using PRZM/EXAMS (a tier 2 model) for a screening-level assessment for surface water.
+The Agency uses the Generic Estimated Environmental Concentration (GENEEC) or the Pesticide Root Zone/ Exposure Analysis Modeling System (PRZM/EXAMS) to estimate pesticide concentrations in surface water and

+Screening Concentrations in Ground Water (SCI-GROW), which predicts pesticide concentrations in ground water.
+In general, EPA will use GENEEC (a tier 1 model) before using PRZM/ EXAMS (a tier 2 model) for a screeninglevel assessment for surface water.
 The GENEEC model is a subset of the PRZM/ EXAMS model that uses a specific highend runoff scenario for pesticides.
 GENEEC incorporates a farm pond scenario, while PRZM/EXAMS incorporate an index reservoir environment in place of the previous pond scenario.
 The PRZM/EXAMS model includes a percent crop area factor as an adjustment to account for the maximum percent crop coverage within a watershed or drainage basin.